-The seventh annual Sacramento Stand-Up Competition is July 25-27, 2019, at Sacramento Comedy Spot.
+The seventh annual Sacramento Stand-Up Competition was held July 25-27, 2019, at Sacramento Comedy Spot.
 The competition features 24 of the best comedians in the United States, and beyond, competing for a $1,000 grand prize, $500 second-place prize, and $250 third-place prize.

 Sacramento Comedy Spot